Aliases for MAOB Gene

 GeneCards Summary for MAOB Gene

 MAOB (Monoamine Oxidase B) is a Protein Coding gene.
-Diseases associated with MAOB include Deep Brain Stimulation For Parkinson's Disease and Serotonin Syndrome.
-Among its related pathways are Histidine metabolism and Tryptophan metabolism.
-GO annotations related to this gene include protein homodimerization activity and electron carrier activity.
+Diseases associated with MAOB include Norrie Disease and Postencephalitic Parkinson Disease.
+Among its related pathways are Drug metabolism - cytochrome P450 and Dopamine metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and electron transfer activity.
 An important paralog of this gene is MAOA.

 UniProtKB/Swiss-Prot for MAOB Gene

 Catalyzes the oxidative deamination of biogenic and xenobiotic amines and has important functions in the metabolism of neuroactive and vasoactive amines in the central nervous system and peripheral tissues.
 MAOB preferentially degrades benzylamine and phenylethylamine.

 Monoamine Oxidases (MAO) catalyze the oxidation of monoamines such as dopamine, serotonin and adrenalin.
 They are found bound to the outer membrane of mitochondria in most cell types in the body.
 Two subtypes of MAO have been identified: MAO-A and MAO-B.